YinHK-gameDev/unity-learn/animation/State machine/README.md

-The **Exit** node is used to indicate that a state machine should exit.
+> The **Exit** node is used to indicate that a state machine should exit.

+> The **Any State** is a special state which is always present.
+It exists for the situation where you want to go to a specific state regardless of which state you are currently in.
+This is a shorthand way of adding the same outward transition to all states in your machine.
+Note that the special meaning of Any State implies that it cannot be the end point of a transition (ie, jumping to “any state” cannot be used as a way to pick a random state to enter next).